SanjinKurelic/MeetingInfoWinForms/README.md

 - .NET Framework 4.6.1 or newer
 - *MeetingInfoDatabase*

-Notice: Project might run on the older .NET Framework or using older Visual Studio/SQL Server version, with or without additional tweaks.
+*Notice:* Project might run on the older .NET Framework or using older Visual Studio/SQL Server version, with or without additional tweaks.

 ### Installig

-Install Visual Studio - include the .NET Framework and Windows Forms.
+Install Visual Studio - include the .NET Framework and Windows Forms library.
 Download the *MeetingInfoDatabase* NuGet package from *MeetingInfoDatabase* project (**NuGet package is located in "packed" folder**):

 https://github.com/SanjinKurelic/MeetingInfoDatabase

-From the same repository, download file **Database.sql**.
+From the same repository, download **Database.sql** file.
 Install SQL Server and create **"sa"** user with the following values:

 database username: **sa**<br>
 database password: **SQL**